abapGit/abapGit/docs/ref-dot-abapgit.md

 * ZFOO
   * ZBAR

 The folder logic PREFIX allows to install the repository into a different parent package.
-This can even be $tmp, in that case no transport order is required.
+This can even be local packages(`$*`), in that case no transport order is required.

 ### FULL